 |8-9||Restore all fatigue and remove sleepy, shaken and angry.|

 |10-12||Restore all fatigue, heal 1 wound and remove sleepy, shaken and angry.|

-Sometimes the adventurers will advance the doom tracker while they are in the interlude, when that happens create or advance a doom tracker for that specific settlement.
-Different settlements can have different trackers, but bellow there's a default tracker for most settlements.
+Sometimes, the adventurers will advance the doom tracker while they are in the interlude.
+When that happens, create or advance the doom tracker for that specific settlement.
+Different settlements can have different trackers, but below, there's a default tracker for most settlements.
 Note that all effects are cumulative.